ckormanyos/soft_double/README.md

 ## Implementation goals

   - Clean header-only C++ design.
-  - Seamless portability to any modern C++11, 14, 17, 20 compiler.
+  - Seamless portability to any modern C++14, 17, 20 compiler (and beyond).
   - Achieve efficiency suitable for _bare-metal_ embedded systems.
   - Particularly useful if 64-bit native `double` or a similar built-in type is unavailable.
   - Use refactored versions of trusted algorithms based on those found in [softfloat 3e](https://github.com/ucb-bar/berkeley-softfloat-3).